DMOJ/docs/docs/site/managing_problems.md

-# Managing Problems Through the Site Interface
+# Managing problems through the site interface

 The DMOJ comes with an online interface for creating and editing problem statements as well as data.
 This guide is intended as an introduction to using these features for creating your own problems.

-## Adding a Problem
+## Adding a problem

 To start, head to [/admin/](https://dmoj.ca/admin/) and use your credentials to log in.
 Once there, click the _Add_ button on the _Problems_ menu.